 Are Potatoes Gluten Free?

-Are potatoes gluten free?
-Yes.
+Potatoes are gluten free.
 Just be careful how you cook them.

 If you add wheat grains in their preparation, this will change them but potatoes cooked in their natural state without any wheat or grains will keep them gluten-free.

-Note that Pommes Dauphines or Pommes Noisettes (smaller and crispier) are both not gluten free as they are made with wheat flour (mixed with choux pastry) then fried for their characteristic crunch.
+Note that Pommes Dauphines, Pommes Noisettes (smaller and crispier) or Pommes Duchesse are not gluten free.
+They're made with wheat flour (mixed with choux pastry) then fried for their characteristic crunch.
 These are popular French convenience food potatoes found in butcher shops (boucheries), supermarkets and frozen food stores.

 French Potato Recipes